-Pancreatic neuroendocrine tumors (NETs).
-These tumors are also known as islet cell tumors.
+Pancreatic neuroendocrine tumors (PNETs).
+These tumors are also called islet cell tumors.
 They start in endocrine cells in

 Other types of cancer that can start in the pancreas are much less common.
-They include acinar cell carcinomas, adenosquamous carcinomas, and squamous cell carcinomas.
-They also include signet ring cell carcinomas and giant cell tumors.
+They include rare exocrine cancers like acinar cell carcinomas, adenosquamous carcinomas, squamous cell carcinomas, signet ring cell carcinomas, and giant cell tumors.

 How pancreatic cancer grows and spreads